The Authority of Darkness

 That everlasting life is God’s everlasting love, and it is meant for everyone, not just me.
 But only those who believe unto Christ receive this love, for God will not force even His love onto or into us.

-For I am persuaded that neither death nor life, nor angels nor principalities or powers, nor things present, nor things to come, Nor height, nor depth, nor any other created thing shall be able to separate me from the love of God, which is in Christ Jesus our Lord.
+For I am persuaded that neither death nor life, nor angels nor principalities or powers, nor things present, nor things to come, Nor height, nor depth, nor any other created thing shall be able to separate us from the love of God, which is in Christ Jesus our Lord.
 Romans 8:38,39

 God’s love is meant for the whole world; that is, every person who has ever lived, and it has the power to perform a truly amazing feat (besides filling up each person who believes unto Jesus Christ).
 It has the power to build a network, to connect a limitless number of people with one another.
 That’s good, because it will take everyone who has ever lived and believed, as well as everyone who will ever live and believe, to house the eternal Creator, experiencing Him as a hyperbolically loving Father of fullness.